 Some of the people taking part in the trial will have a new drug called panitumumab which is a type of biological therapy called a monoclonal antibody.
 In earlier trials it has helped some people who have bowel cancer that has already spread.
 In this trial, the researchers want to find out if it would also help people who have bowel cancer removed by surgery.

-Recent research has shown that panitumumab doesn’t help people who have bowel cancer with a change to a gene called K-RAS (a K-RAS
+Recent research has shown that panitumumab doesn’t help people who have bowel cancer with a change to genes called RAS (a RAS

 The aims of the trial are to

 - Find out if having part of your chemotherapy as neoadjuvant treatment helps to stop or delay bowel cancer coming back